I was delighted to have been featured of the Expat Focus podcast talking about life in Denmark.

 For many expat parents to be in Denmark this may be your first baby and you need a lot of help, advice and support in the journey through pregnancy and into that first year.
 Equally you may have other children but had them in your home country or somewhere else completely.

-Almost eight years ago I had my son Frederiksberg Hospital.
+Almost nine years ago I had my son Frederiksberg Hospital.
 He was one of the last babies born there before they closed the maternity unit.
 As he was my first child I had no idea about anything really, not having been a particularly maternal young woman and being one of the last of my friends to have a baby.
 I muddled through in some parts of my pregnancy and in others I was led by the medical team around me and the rest of advice from books, the internet and friends and family.
 I enjoyed my pregnancy and despite a difficult birth, my experience in the hospital here was also excellent.
 I found the first year a little tough but then who doesn’t?